Websites, books, supplies, equipment, tutorials, dyes, and more to get you started in natural dyeing.

 Equipment

-Stainless steel pots won’t react with mordants or dyes making them one of the easiest types of pots to use.
-Other metals alter dye color slightly adding complexity to a dye project.
+Stainless steel pots won’t react with mordants or dyes, making them the best type of pot to use.
+Other metals alter dye color slightly, adding unnecessary complexity and unpredictability to a dye project.

-Having multiple different sizes of dye pot is a good idea.
-Depending on the amount of materials you are working with you will sometimes need a small pot or a 5-gallon pot.
+Having multiple sizes of dye pots is helpful.
+Depending on the amount of materials you are working with, you will sometimes need a small pot or a 5-gallon pot.

 5-gallon stainless steel pot